-Use the following information for the questions 20 through 22
+Use the following information for the questions 20 through 22 2 "Norma" - 00PS

 A machine is used to fill soda bottles in a factory.
+The 1 A machine is used to fill soda bottles in a factory.
 The bottles are labeled as containing 2.0 liters, but extra room at the top of the bottle allows for a maximum of 2.25 liters of soda before the bottle overflows.
-The standard deviation of the amount of soda put into the bottles by the machine is known to be 0.15 liter.
+The standard deviation of the amount of soda put into the bottles by the machine is known to be 0.15 liter. $\sigma = 0.15$